GLOBAL MARKETS-Euro, US stocks gain on better signs from Europe

 By Herbert Lash

-NEW YORK, Nov 10 U.S. stocks, crude oil and the euro rebounded on Thursday, a day after a massive sell-off, as fears eased that the euro zone might break up and Italy was able to sell its debt at auction, albeit at a high cost.
+NEW YORK, Nov 10 U.S. stocks, crude oil and the euro gained on Thursday as concerns that the euro zone might break up eased and a closely watched Italian debt auction came off better than many feared, albeit at a high cost.

-Although Italy showed it can fund itself, European shares fell in choppy trade and gold prices fell as uncertainties over the selection of a new Italian leader unsettled investors.
+While Italy showed it can fund itself, European shares fell in choppy trade and gold prices slid as uncertainties over the selection of a new leader in the country unsettled investors.
 For details, see [ID:nL5E7MA1TP] [ID:nL5E7MA0BR]

 Italy moved closer to a national unity government, following Greece's lead in seeking a respected veteran European technocrat to pilot painful economic reforms in an effort to avert a meltdown in euro zone bond markets.
 [ID:nL6E7M96E9]

-The Italian treasury sold 1-year bills at yields of less than 7 percent -- the threshold investors believe is unsustainable.
+Improved sentiment helped Italy, which has replaced Greece as the main concern in Europe's two-year-old debt crisis, sold 1-year Treasury bills at yields of less than 7 percent -- the threshold investors believe is unsustainable.
 [ID:nL5E7MA2CT]

 "Far better than was feared yesterday," Credit Agricole rate strategist Peter Chatwell said of the Italian auction.